WillyChap/willychap.github.io/_pages/code.md

 ## Simple Explanation of 4dvar data assimilation

 With examples for data assimilation in logistic growth and Lorenz '63.
+This tutorial is meant for graduate students struggling with the idea of 4dvar data assimiliation.
+It walks through the math and concepts in simple models that are easily decomposed to show the intricacies.

 [4dvar assimilation](https://github.com/WillyChap/Toy_DataAssimilation)